 (students at A&M Consolidated High School in College Station with Beth Burns)

 We were especially moved when students with varying degrees of comfort participating in class, making eye contact, or communicating clearly with others enjoyed and even thrived in the workshops, learning scansion, speaking Shakespeare, and getting confident listening, emoting, and playing on stage.
 It was a thing of beauty.
+Teachers have called our workshops “perfect,” and “just what the students needed to feel more confident,” and students have called it “AMAZING!”

 Our next step is creating a more formal data collection system so that we can continue to document, improve, and tailor workshops as we grow.
-If there is someone out there who’d be interested in working with us on this type of work, we want you on the team!
+If there is someone out there who’d be interested in working with us on this type of work, we want you on the team.

 (Hidden Room teaching artist Nash Ferguson talks acting technique with Sommer Elementary Educator Angela Ruppert-Stratton)